ktwilkinson1/documentation/content/nginx/admin-guide/security-controls/terminating-ssl-tcp.md

 ## Obtaining SSL Certificates

-First, you will need to obtain server certificates and a private key and put them on the server.
-A certificate can be obtained from a trusted certificate authority (CA) or generated using an SSL library such as [OpenSSL](https://www.openssl.org/).
+First, you will need to obtain server certificates and a private key to put on the server.
+Find Certificates using a trusted certificate authority (CA) or generate it with an SSL library like OpenSSL.

 ## Configuring NGINX Plus